For an overview of coverage, please see section below statements.

-Pupils from years' 3-6 take part in a weekly computer lesson, in a purpose built computer suite, which has received increased funding recently.
-These lessons are all taught by the computing lead teacher and this ensures there is consistency, continuity and progression in throughout the key stage.
-To ensure that computing curriculum is thoroughly covered, it is taught as a discrete subject but links are made to topics where appropriate.
+Pupils from years 3-6 take part in timetabled computing lessons, in a purpose built computer suite.
+These lessons are all taught by the computing lead teacher and this ensures there is consistency, continuity and progression throughout the key stage.
+To ensure that the computing curriculum is thoroughly covered, it is taught as a discrete subject with engaging links to other curriculum areas.
+We encourage all learning and practicing to be in close proximity to aid retention, likewise we utilise dual coding theory to support the same ends.

-Weekly lessons are documented in a class journal which includes photos from lessons and examples of work produced.
-The coverage of lessons is also shared with parents and carers through a year group computing blog on the school website.
-Our children have the opportunity for offsite learning and have visited specialist workshops to develop their skills.
+Lessons are documented in a class journal which includes photos from lessons and examples of work produced.
+Our children have the opportunity for offsite learning and have visited specialist workshops to develop their skills and to foster a love of the subject.

 Pupil’s confidence in their own abilities is also assessed through a scored self-assessment system.
 Children assess what they can do at the start of a topic and then again at the end.
 These assessments help pupils to take control of their own learning and reflect on the acquisition of new skills.